horiiiiii0329/scrap-note/README.md

 Room for improvement:

 - UI design for smartphone
-- Logic for improving UX

 To do:

-- state of clipped which stored in database
+- UI design for smartphone
+- improve user friendly editor

 <!-- Optional -->
 <!-- ## License -->